fische/gaoler/README.md

 * Restore:
   - Restore vendor to statement as indicated in `gaoler.json`
 * Update:
+  - update based on GOPATH (used for packages without any remote repository or if you only want to update using GOPATH instead of the remote)
-  - update using tags and similar syntax as node.js
+  - update using tags and similar syntax as npm

 ### VCS